Running a Charitable Company

 A company is not permitted to change its financial year if the accounts are already overdue or extend the accounting period beyond 18 months (unless the company is in administration).

-From 30 June 2016, the confirmation statement replaces the annual return which many companies will have been familiar with.
 The confirmation statement must be made at least once per year and within 14 days of the end of the review period.
 It differs from the annual return in that the onus is on the company to check that the information filed on the companies house register is all up to date, it can not be used to update the officers of the company.
-Companies will also, for the first time, have to include information from its PSC register.
+Companies will also have to include information from its PSC register.

 The confirmation statement may be filed online via WebFiling for £13 or in hard copy using the CS01 paper form which is £40.
 The Regulator would encourage companies to register for WebFiling but advises that companies should sign up for its PROOF (PROtected Online Filing) Scheme to help reduce the risk of fraud.
 For most charitable companies the first time that you file the CS01 form you will also have to complete E1 in Part 5 of the CS01 - additional information page to confirm the status of your PSC register.
 If there is no change in the proceeding years then you will not have to complete the additional form.